nsidn98/Convex-Optimization-EE5121/README.md

 # Convex-Optimization-EE5121
-Repo for the cvx programming assignments for the Convex Optimization Course IIT Madras Spring-19
+Repository for the cvx programming assignments for the Convex Optimization Course IIT Madras Spring-19

+Used `cvxpy` in python instead of Matlab.

 ## Requirements
 * python